shellis/thankr/README.md

 ## Future improvements
 - Improving the UI
+- Feed more training texts for auto categorizing
+- Incorporating data from new entries to be fed into training
 - Social intergration (Facebook, Twitter, etc)
-- Feed more training texts for auto categorizing
-- Allow new entries to be fed into training
 - Incorporate ratings into smart suggestion
-- More diverse suggestions
+- Smarter/more diverse suggestions

 ## Written by